RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 ## Satellaview

-Satellaview games are properly emulated by **lr-snes9x**, but do require a BIOS to run.
+Satellaview games are properly emulated by **lr-snes9x**, but require a BIOS to do so.

+**English - No DRM** is the recommended version to use.

 | Recognized Name | Description | CRC32 |
 | :---: | :---: | :---: |